NEO Surveyor

 Overview

-As it scans the solar system, NEO Surveyor's sensitive infrared detectors will let it track the most elusive near-Earth objects.
+As it scans the solar system, NEO Surveyor's sensitive infrared detectors will track the most elusive near-Earth objects.
 Dark asteroids and comets don't reflect much visible light, for example, but they will glow in the infrared spectrum as they’re heated by sunlight.

 In addition, NEO Surveyor will be able to find asteroids that approach Earth from the direction of the Sun, as well as ones both leading and trailing our planet's orbit, where they are typically obscured by the glare of sunlight.
 All of these are threats that larger ground-based observatories could miss.